andrelmlins/ci-npm-publish/README.md

 <img alt="Wercker logo" width="140px" src="https://res-4.cloudinary.com/crunchbase-production/image/upload/c_lpad,h_256,w_256,f_auto,q_auto:eco/v1481640407/xcmsrvor9cvaqqfh0udh.png" />

+## Contribution guidelines

+If you want to contribute to **Continuous Integrations for NPM Publish**, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+This project adheres to [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## License

 Continuous Integrations for NPM Publish is open source software [licensed as MIT](https://github.com/andrelmlins/ci-npm-publish/blob/master/LICENSE).